Toledo metropolitan area

-The Toledo Metropolitan Area, or Greater Toledo, or Northwest Ohio is a metropolitan area centered on the American city of Toledo, Ohio.
-As of the 2020 census, the four-county Metropolitan Statistical Area (MSA) had a population of 646,604.
+The Toledo Metropolitan Area, or Greater Toledo, is a metropolitan area centered on the American city of Toledo, Ohio.
+As of the 2020 census, the three-county Metropolitan Statistical Area (MSA) had a population of 646,604.
 It is the sixth-largest metropolitan area in the state of Ohio, behind Cincinnati–Northern Kentucky, Cleveland, Columbus, Dayton, and Akron.

-Located on the border with Michigan, the metropolitan area includes the counties of Fulton, Lucas, Ottawa, and Wood.
+Located on the border with Michigan, the metropolitan area includes the counties of Fulton, Lucas, and Wood.
 The Greater Toledo area has strong ties to Metro Detroit, located 40 mi north, and has many daily commuters from southern Monroe County, Michigan.
 Toledo is also part of the Great Lakes Megalopolis.

-The separate micropolitan areas of Findlay, Fremont, and Tiffin are included in the Toledo-Findlay-Tiffin Combined Statistical Area (CSA), which includes the counties of the Toledo MSA as well as Hancock County, Sandusky County, and Seneca County.
-The 2020 Census lists the population of the CSA at 835,489.
+Effective 2020, the separate micropolitan areas of Findlay, Fremont, and Tiffin were combined with the Toledo MSA to form a larger Toledo-Findlay-Tiffin Combined Statistical Area.
+However, when the metropolitan area delineations were published in July 2023, these micropolitan areas were detached.

-The wider region of Northwest Ohio adds Defiance, Henry, Paulding, Putnam, Van Wert, and Williams counties.
+The wider region of Northwest Ohio adds Defiance, Hancock, Henry, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, and Williams counties.